dh-atlas/white-book/Whitebook.md

 As noted earlier, only the works in the “BibIt” collection are available as XML/TEI files.
 The website offers a handbook for the XML/TEI (P4) encoding, along with the corresponding DTD schema and its extensions.
 The incunables and volumes from “Scrittori d’Italia” are accessible solely as images, which users can navigate using interactive indexes, as shown in the illustration below.

-![Screenshot of the incunable “Convivio” by Dante Alighieri published by Biblioteca Italiana.][image3]Screenshot of the incunable “Convivio” by Dante Alighieri published by Biblioteca Italiana.
+![Screenshot of the incunable “Convivio” by Dante Alighieri published by Biblioteca Italiana.][image3]Screenshot of the incunable *Convivio* by Dante Alighieri published by Biblioteca Italiana.

-The images from both “Incunaboli in volgare” and “Scrittori d’Italia” collections do not implement the IIIF[^42] framework, and their licensing terms and reuse permissions are not clearly specified.
+The images from both “Incunaboli in volgare” and “Scrittori d’Italia” collections do not implement the IIIF[^45] framework, and their licensing terms and reuse permissions are not clearly specified.

 Each text is associated with a concise yet comprehensive set of metadata.
 Some metadata fields are common across all three collections (such as author, title, genre, and historical period), while others are specific to the collection to which the text belongs.
 For the complete description of the print sources of the published texts, Biblioteca Italiana relies on integration with SBN for the Bibit and Scrittori d’Italia sections; for the Incunaboli section, it refers to the descriptive record of the Incunabula Short Title Catalogue (ISTC) of the British Library and to the General Index of Incunabula in Italian Libraries (IGI).
 The print sources used in the BibIt collection are typically critical editions, though this is not explicitly stated in the metadata.
-Biblioteca Italiana’s editorial work is confined to XML/TEI-encoding of the published texts from these print sources, without additional editing.
+Biblioteca Italiana’s editorial work is limited to XML/TEI-encoding of the published texts from these print sources, without additional editing.

 ![Screenshot of the metadata associated with the text of Vittorio Alfieri’s “Antigone” published in the BibIt collection.][image4]
 Screenshot of the metadata associated with the text of Vittorio Alfieri’s “Antigone” published in the BibIt collection.

-The architecture of Biblioteca Italiana is based on the logical model OAIS (Open Archival Information System).[^43] The metadata management system is based on the METS[^44] framework, integrated with a series of auxiliary sub-schemas, including the MODS[^45] schema for the bibliographic description of digital documents and their original sources, and the MIX[^46] schema for the description of technical metadata for digital images.
-From the metadata stored in the METS records, metadata in TEI Header format are generated and inserted into the XML/TEI files of the texts, as well as metadata in MAG[^47] format—a schema developed at the Central Institute for the Union Catalogue of Italian Libraries and Bibliographic Information (ICCU)—for interoperability with other national projects.
+The architecture of Biblioteca Italiana is based on the logical model OAIS (Open Archival Information System).[^46] The metadata management system is based on the METS[^47] framework, integrated with a series of auxiliary sub-schemas, including the MODS[^48] schema for the bibliographic description of digital documents and their original sources, and the MIX[^49] schema for the description of technical metadata for digital images.
+From the metadata stored in the METS records, metadata in TEI Header format are generated and inserted into the XML/TEI files of the texts, as well as metadata in MAG[^50] format—a schema developed at the Central Institute for the Union Catalogue of Italian Libraries and Bibliographic Information (ICCU)—for interoperability with other national projects.
 The metadata for each text is available for download in various formats.
 Notably, the text and its metadata are presented on separate web pages.
 While the metadata page includes a link to the text page, the text page lacks a direct link back to the metadata page.

 Each text appears to have a unique identifier for internal use.
 This identifier is present in the URL of the webpage displaying the text.
 However, the URL is not provided as a permalink in the metadata associated with the text.